bbc/digital-paper-edit-firebase/docs/guides/npm-link.md

 ## Link

 You can replace the yarn commands with npm and it should just work as is.
-If it doesn't try removing the node_modules directory.
+Make sure that you've copied over the `package.json` file, otherwise it won't work.

-1. In root of `digital-paper-edit-storybook` repository, run `yarn link`
+1. In the **directory: `dist`** of `digital-paper-edit-storybook` repository, run `yarn link`
 2. In root of this repository, run `yarn link @bbc/digital-paper-edit-storybook`